 Frontal Lobes

-The frontal lobes are considered our emotional control centre and home to our personality.
-They are involved in motor function (movement), problem solving, spontaneity, memory, language, initiation, judgement, impulse control, and social and sexual behaviour.
+Are our behavioural and emotional control centre.
+They are involved in voluntary movement, planning, initiation, problem solving, memory, language, judgement, impulse control, and social and sexual behaviour.

 Parietal Lobes

-The parietal lobes are involved with touch, temperature and pain perception (sensation), awareness of the body and where it is in space.
+Are involved with touch, temperature and pain perception (sensation), awareness of the body and spatial awareness.

 Occipital Lobes